 A permanent resident of Shailung Rural Municipality, Ward No-3, Dhunge Mr. Ganesh Bahadur Shrestha is seen as very busy these days working on his farm for commercialized vegetable farming.
 This is a very good example of “where there is a will, there is a way” by Mr. Ganesh Bahadur himself.
 A few years back he was working on his farm that was only subsistence level, but today he is established as a good agro-entrepreneur.
 Continuing his life in a smallholder family, he became associated with RRN after the epidemic of COVID-19 in the year 2020.
 The COVID-19 disease created difficulty to sustain even day-to-day activities.
-There were supports and benefits from different helping organizations, but they were all temporary.
+There were support and benefits from different helping organizations, but they were all temporary.
 Meanwhile, RRN is implementing a project named Smallholder’s Empowerment by Entrepreneurship Development (SEED) and he became a member of one of the Self-Help Groups (SHGs) the project SEED is supporting to form such SHGS in different villages.
-At the same time, Shailung Upa Krishak Farmer’s Group is a part.

 Then with different activities of the SEED project along with the technical and partial financial support from the staff members, he started nursery raising and organic farming after having agro-ecology and off-seasonal and seasonal vegetable production training through Rural Reconstruction Nepal (RRN).
 But more importantly, it has inspired many other smallholders to focus on agro-enterprises for pro-organic business-oriented farming.
 Now, he has started his business by making share net houses, so that those could be used for off-seasonal vegetables and pro-organic farming.
 A little number of seed and saplings support and related training were provided by the SEED/RRN.
 The regular technical assistance from the project has been a huge support to him to earn a very good income from that farming which he thought was impossible before bringing it into practice.
 Now, he came to believe that organic farming can be a profitable and healthy business as an enterprise.
 He sold the cauliflower/cabbage and earned Rs.
 100,000, potato at Rs.
 100,000, radish at Rs.
 30,000, and carrot at Rs.
 40,000 annually.